flagbyte-art/flagbyte/README.md

 Once the 365 images are generated, they are not uploaded manually.
 The project relies on Meta Business Suite to schedule one post per day, covering an entire year.

-This choice is not only practical but also conceptual:
-- It ensures consistency and discipline, with no gaps in the sequence.
-- It underlines that the act of posting itself becomes automated, reflecting how social media platforms structure time through feeds, algorithms, and scheduling.
-- The human gesture (building the grid, defining the rules) is combined with a machine-driven rhythm (daily posting without interruption).

 The Instagram posts will also keep the comments section open.
 Conversations, reactions, and debates that emerge there are not external to the work: they become part of the artwork itself.
 This layer of dialogue will be monitored but not censored, allowing the social response to intertwine with the slow construction of the flag.